jokob-sk/NetAlertX/docs/REVERSE_PROXY.md

 > Submitted by amazing [cvc90](https://github.com/cvc90) 🙏

+> [!NOTE]
+> There are 2 NGINX files for PiAlert, one for the bare-metal Debian install (`pialert.debian.conf`), and one for the docker container (`pialert.template.conf`).
+Both can be found in the [install](https://github.com/jokob-sk/Pi.Alert/tree/main/install) folder.
+Map, or use, the one appropriate for your setup.

 ## NGINX HTTP Configuration (Direct Path)

 1. On your NGINX server, create a new file called /etc/nginx/sites-available/pialert